ethannigrin/Deep-Research-0.1/README.md

 **Step 3 — HTML → clean text**
 • Each chosen URL is fetched and streamed through Trafilatura.
-– Trafilatura consistently outperformed other open‑source extractors (e.g. readability.Document.summary), which often returned empty strings.
+– Trafilatura consistently performed well at extracting text.
 • The first 5 000 words of clean text are retained; anything beyond that is discarded to cap cost and context.

 **Step 4 — Chunking & note‑taking**